K-12 Programs

 Project WATERS (K-12)

-Project WATERS (Watershed and Trout Education for Regional Stewardship) is an exciting program where teachers and students engage in amazing educational experiences in order to gain a greater appreciation and understanding of local aquatic ecosystems.
-The core of this program is participation in the California Department of Fish and Wildlife Trout in the Classroom program, in which classes host and raise young rainbow trout in their classroom.
-Teachers and students participating in the programs will also venture outside and receive special in-classroom lessons from our education team as part of this unique program.
+Project WATERS (Watershed and Trout Education for Regional Stewardship) is an exciting program where teachers and students engage in an amazing educational experience, gaining a greater appreciation and understanding of local aquatic ecosystems.
+The core of this program is California Department of Fish and Wildlife Trout in the Classroom program, in which classes host and raise young rainbow trout in their classroom.

 Aquarium of the Bay Exploration Tours